thalesac/beta9/beta9_documentation.md

 *   **Container Registry:** A registry (like AWS ECR) is needed to store the Docker images for the Gateway, Worker, and other components.
 *   **Object Storage (Optional):** If `Fluent Bit` is enabled for log shipping, an S3-compatible object store is required to store worker logs.

+### Worker Deployments: Static vs. Dynamic

+The Beta9 Helm chart includes an optional worker deployment.
+Here's the difference between enabling and disabling it:

+*   **Dynamic Workers (worker.enabled: false):** This is the default, "serverless" mode.
+The Gateway's scheduler will dynamically launch workers as Kubernetes Jobs when tasks arrive.
+This is highly resource-efficient and allows the cluster to scale down to zero, but it can introduce a "cold start" latency as new pods are created.
+*   **Static Worker Pool (worker.enabled: true):** This creates a pre-warmed, static pool of workers.
+The Helm chart will create a Kubernetes Deployment with a fixed number of worker pods that are always running and waiting for tasks.
+This provides lower latency for task execution, as the Gateway can immediately assign tasks to idle workers.

 ## 6. Usage Flow

 A typical usage flow of the Beta9 platform looks like this: